favorite21/favorite21.github.io/_posts/2018-10-25-An-Promotional-Poster-of-LSB!.markdown

 ﻿---
 layout: post
-title: "An Promotional Poster of LSB!"
+title: "A Promotional Poster of LSB!"
 date: 2018-10-25
 excerpt: "An Promotional Poster of LSB!"
 comments: true